Last updated: 26 September 2023

 Applying after the deadline

-From July 2023 onwards, if you are applying to the EUSS late you must give clear and detailed information about the reasons for your late application.
+Now, the Home Office will first consider your reasons for making a late application and then consider if the application itself is valid.
 If the Home Office thinks that there are no reasonable grounds for delay in your application, your application will be rejected with no right of appeal or administrative review.

 The Home Office has listed some of the things that could be considered “reasonable grounds”.
 This list does not cover every situation, so you may have reasonable grounds even if your reason isn’t in this list.
-The Home Office list includes the following situations:
+Read the Home Office guidance for a list of examples of reasonable grounds.
+It includes the following situations:

 - children who did not know they needed to apply, or whose parent, guardian or local authority didn’t apply for them